-2014 Compensation Determinations.
-Similar to prior years, in 2014, the Compensation Committee received significant input from the Company's Chief Executive Officer with respect to the amount and form of the Company's executive officer and other employee compensation.
-In making certain executive officer compensation determinations for 2014, the Committee continued to rely on the peer group data from Grant Thornton's 2013 executive compensation review.
-See "Named Executive Officer Compensation Tables - Summary Compensation Table for 2014" for further information.
+2015 Compensation Determinations.
+Similar to prior years, in 2015, the Compensation Committee received significant input from the Company's Chief Executive Officer with respect to the amount and form of the Company's executive officer and other employee compensation.
+In making certain executive officer compensation determinations for 2015, the Committee continued to rely on the peer group data from Grant Thornton's 2013 executive compensation review.
+See "Named Executive Officer Compensation Tables - Summary Compensation Table for 2015" for further information.

-As discussed under "-Director Compensation", Grant Thornton assessed the non-employee director compensation program against a specified peer group and made significant changes to the program in 2013.
-In 2014, the Compensation Committee believed that the non-employee director compensation program was sufficiently meeting its objectives, and decided to continue such program without change.
+As discussed under "-Director Compensation," Grant Thornton assessed the non-employee director compensation program against a specified peer group and made significant changes to the program in 2013.
+No changes were made to the policy for fiscal 2015.